Chè Bà Ba Instant Pot (Vietnamese Dessert Soup with Coconut Milk)

 - 1/2 cup of peeled split mung beans (washed and rinsed multiple times until liquid runs clear)

-- 1 bag of vanilla sugar OR 1/2 tsp of vanilla extract
+- 1 packet of vanilla sugar OR 1/2 tsp of vanilla extract

 - 2 Pandan leaves (washed, tied into a knot) – OPTIONAL

-- Once the cook time is up, quick release.
-Open lid and add cubed vegetables, seaweed strips, mung beans, coconut milk, sugar, vanilla sugar/or vanilla extract, and Pandan leaves if used.
+- Once the cook time is up, Quick Release (QR) by slowly and gently move valve to Venting.
+Open lid and add cubed vegetables, seaweed strips, mung beans, sugar, vanilla sugar/or vanilla extract, and Pandan leaves if you are using.
 Give the pot a good stir and close lid.
 Select Manual/Pressure Cook, High Pressure, 5 minutes.
-10 minutes NPR then Quick Release (QR). ***Please note to be extremely careful when QR with the 3-quart as mixture is close to the valve.
-Slowly and gently move valve to Venting to prevent spillage.
+5 minutes NPR then Quick Release (QR).

-- Open lid and add 1 to 2 cups of milk depending on how thick you want your dessert to be (I added 2 cups).
+- Open lid and add 1 can of coconut cream/milk and 1 cup of milk (can add another cup if you want more liquid).
 Turn on Saute mode and bring to a gentle boil.
 Adjust the sweetness level to your taste by adding more sugar.
-Remove Pandan leaves if used, turn off “Keep Warm”, remove from IP and serve immediately.
+Remove Pandan leaves if used, turn off “Keep Warm”, remove from IP and serve!